All Episodes

 They're both green card holders.

-The U.S. law on immigration in a fucking border patrol checkpoint with a bunch of trucks in the back, honking and horning, yo, get the fuck out the lane.
+The U.S. law on immigration in a border patrol checkpoint with a bunch of trucks in the back, honking and horning, yo, get the fuck out the lane.

 We're trying to get through.

-Um, and he's over here citing law, United States versus Martinez Fuerte Title 8 and uh Title 22 of the Nationality Act, but Avetcion kept interrupting and continued to be uncooperative.
+Um, and he's over here citing law, United States versus Martinez-Fuerte, Title 8, and Title 22 of the Nationality Act.

-Now, mind you, they were recording border patrol was recording them this whole time.
+Now, mind you, they were recording Border Patrol, was recording them this whole time.

 Both subjects removed from the vehicle and escorted inside the checkpoint.

-Because they had it all on video, because anytime people refuse to answer questions, they they have a protocol.
+Because anytime people refuse to answer questions, they have a protocol.

 They go get a supervisor, supervisor comes with two other agents.

-One of the agents is recording them, like they know what they're doing, bro, when they deal with these idiots.
+Like, they know what they're doing, bro, when they deal with these idiots.

 Uh, so they ended up going to jail, guys.

-They ended up not um indicting this case.
+They ended up not indicting this case.

-Uh the A USA that I had for this case was a lazy piece of shit, so he didn't end up indicting it.
+Uh, the AUSA that I had for this case was a lazy piece of shit.

-Um, and here it is, right here.
+Um, and here it is right here.

 This is it.